edlee123/agentmcp_examples/README.md

 - [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)
 - API keys for your chosen OpenAI compatible endpoint provider e.g., OpenRouter, Cerebras, NVIDIA, Hugging Face etc.

-By default the project uses [OpenRouter](https://openrouter.ai) for LLM endpoints so you will need to sign up for an account.
-The API key is accessible under your profile "Keys".
+By default the project uses [OpenRouter.ai](https://openrouter.ai) with access to hundreds of LLM endpoints.
+You will need to sign up for an account, and API key is accessible under your profile "Keys".

-Other OpenAI-compatible endpoints can also be used e.g., Cerebras, Hugging Face, OpenAI, NVIDIA NIM, so long as the model supports tool calling.
+Other OpenAI-compatible endpoints can also be used e.g., Cerebras, Hugging Face, OpenAI, NVIDIA NIM, so long as the chosen model supports tool calling.

 ## Project Structure